nicm42/100-days-of-code-v2/log 1.md

 **Day 72: 24th September 2020**
 Started on making everything proportional.
 Which turns out to be really hard - it took me ages to work out the exact positionings of everything and now I have to re-work it out (made especially difficult by needing to change the text size depending on the purple circle's size).

+**Day 73: 25th September 2020**
+Didn't really achieve much.
+I tried using various fit text js things to sort out the text size, but they didn't work.
+I tried using an SVG instead and that didn't really work plus added in complications with letter colouring and the before and afters I needed.

+**Day 74: 25th September 2020**
+Finally got the text sizing sorted by working out a system in px and doing it in JS.
+Mostly I'm just amazed it works!
+I then fixed the ellipse, which was just as much of a pain to position in percent as it was in px.